jmau111-org/jm-twitter-cards/readme.md

 * deactivate plugin if PHP version is not compatible
 * improve namespace
 * use admin default font not the font I like
+* delete product and gallery cards cause they're no longer supported by Twitter

 ### 5.5
 * 02 May 2015